saurovka/macrohard/README.md

 # Macrohard
-A place holder for research work
+A place holder for research work on Quantum computing and Power ISA 3.2